Stanford Law School Civitas Postgraduate Public Interest Fellowship

 Current and Previous Fellows

-There are two 2022-2023 Civitas Fellows.
-Bailey Colfax, JD ’22, will join the California Appellate Project, where she will assist appointed counsel in state appellate and state habeas corpus proceedings; maintain and develop case-specific documents, training materials, and other resources to enhance the representation of appointed counsel in capital post-conviction cases; and assist unrepresented condemned prisoners while they await appointment of habeas corpus counsel.
-Courtney Colwell, JD ’22, will join the New York Civil Liberties Union to expand the rights of New Yorkers impacted by the carceral state and challenge the conditions of confinement in state jails and prisons through policy reform and litigation.
+There were two 2022-2023 Civitas Fellows.
+Bailey Colfax, JD ’22, joined the California Appellate Project, where she assisted appointed counsel in state appellate and state habeas corpus proceedings; maintained and developed case-specific documents, training materials, and other resources to enhance the representation of appointed counsel in capital post-conviction cases; and assisted unrepresented condemned prisoners while they awaited appointment of habeas corpus counsel.
+Courtney Colwell, JD ’22, joined the New York Civil Liberties Union to expand the rights of New Yorkers impacted by the carceral state and challenged the conditions of confinement in state jails and prisons through policy reform and litigation.

 There were two 2020-2021 Civitas Fellows.
 Anjuli Branz, JD ’19, worked as a public defender at Neighborhood Defender Service of Harlem, collaborating with attorneys across the criminal and civil practices to provide holistic representation to low-income residents of Upper Manhattan.
 Zach Waterman, JD ’20, worked in two separate capacities–as a misdemeanor attorney and second chair felony attorney–at the San Francisco Public Defender to give teeth to indigent San Franciscans’ rights to a reasonable expectation of privacy, effective assistance of counsel, a jury trial, and due process.